Carpet Specifications -

 the back of every retail Carpet Sample there should be a

-is must-have information that every homeowner needs to help determine how
+are the must-have specifications that every homeowner needs to help determine how

-durable the carpet is, to help determine its value; and determine whether or
+durable the carpet is; To help determine its value; To determine whether or

-not it would be a suitable choice to meet all your needs, goals and lifestyle.
+not it would be a suitable choice to meet your needs, goals, lifestyle and

-should also be other important information shown on the manufacturer's label too, such as:
+should also be other important facts shown on the manufacturer's label too, such as:

-the type or brand of anti-stain treatments that may have been applied
+The type or brand of anti-stain treatments that

-Beaulieu); the carpet style name (e.g., Enchanted Evening II) ; and
+Carpet style name (e.g., Enchanted Evening II) ;

 color name or color number (e.g., Emerald Forest Green or EFG-124).

-the label is missing, or does not provide all the information you need, then
+the label is missing, or does not provide all the carpet information you need, then

 you need to ask the salesperson to provide you with a "Carpet Spec